-Insofar as the jobs to be cut as a result of a reorganisation contain interchangeable positions as referred to in the Redundancy Regulations (Government Gazette 2015, no. 12685), the order of dismissal of interchangeable positions per category is determined as follows:
+Insofar as the jobs to be cut as a result of a reorganisation contain interchangeable positions as referred to in the Dismissals Decree (Government Gazette 2015, No. 12685), the order of dismissal of interchangeable positions per category is determined as follows:

-- a. within the organisational unit which is subject to the cutback, the first candidates for dismissal are the employees with the shortest employment history; - b. in the event of simultaneous dismissal of ten or more employees within the relevant organisational unit, the employer may apply sub a per age group: 15-25 years of age, 25-35 years of age, 35-45 years of age, 45-55 years of age and those of 55 and older; - c.
+- a. within the organisational unit which is subject to the cutback, the first candidates for dismissal are those employees who have reached the state pension age, followed by those with the shortest employment histories within the institution; - in the event of simultaneous dismissal of ten or more employees within the relevant organisational unit, the employer may apply sub a per age group: 15-25 years of age, 25-35 years of age, 35-45 years of age, 45-55 years of age and those of 55 and older; - c.
 The employer may deviate from the order indicated above if it can make it plausible that a particular employee possesses such special knowledge or skills that his dismissal would be too detrimental to the functioning of the organisational unit; - d.
-Staff employed at a special university are subject to the dismissal order set out in the Redundancy Regulations (Government Gazette 2015, no. 12685).
+The order of dismissal as defined in the Dismissals Decree (Government Gazette 2015, No. 12685) apply to staff that work at a special university.